KRaikk/blurred_image_tag/README.md

 # blurred\_image\_tag

-Place an image into a fixed width/heigth box without being stretching in your Rails application, adjusting automatically no matter if it is landscape or portrait.
+Place an image into a fixed width/height box without being stretching in your Rails application, adjusting automatically no matter if it is landscape or portrait.
 Plus, add a blurred background of the same image to fill the box.

-Great for fixed width/heigth `<div>` that may contain different image sizes and aspect ratios.
+Great for fixed width/height `<div>` that may contain different image sizes and aspect ratios, like sliders.

 <img style="display: block; margin: 0 auto" src="http://alexeguia.net/wp-content/uploads/2015/07/blurred_logos.png" alt="Blurred logos example">